christopherdurr/booknotes/blockchain.md

 The blockchain will meet resistance, be misunderstood and rejected, until it is widely accepted.

-Popularity of certification programs, such as from the CryptoCurrency Certification Consortium (C4)
+Popularity of certification programs, such as from the CryptoCurrency Certification Consortium (C4), will increase acceptance

 There is a lack of standards when it comes to the blockchain